The first day of school is Monday, August 17, 2020

 This includes Kyrene Traditional Academy grades PreK-5.

-Elementary Schools: Curriculum Nights will be scheduled during the month of August.
-For parents new to Curriculum Night, this is an opportunity to learn what your child will be mastering in math, English language arts, science and social studies, as well as learn about classroom expectations and school/home communication.
+Curriculum Nights will be scheduled at a later date.
+For parents new to Curriculum Night, this is an opportunity to learn what your elementary school child will be mastering in math, English language arts, science and social studies, as well as learn about classroom expectations and school/home communication.
+Middle school curriculum nights typically follow a schedule set by the school.
+Schools will provide additional information about Curriculm Nights after the start of the school year.

 Families will receive a school newsletter on a regular basis, which will highlight important events, dates, activities and achievements.
 Most communication will be digital and will be sent to the primary email and phone number on file.
 Parents and guardians do not need to sign up for email communications, but we encourage you to verify your email is correct in ParentVUE.